ChesnoiuCatalin/Home-Lab-VM/README.md

 I use frameworks like Metasploit, TheFatRat, Evil-Droid (for Android) and REMCOS (Windows RAT) to exploit the vulnerabilities of target machines by generating and setting payloads and malicious packets to launch attacks.

-I am learning how to embed malicious code into apps, images and other file types.
+I have learned how to embed malicious code into apps, images and other file types.

-Malware hiding into apps and images

-Tools : Metasploit, TheFatRat,       Evil-Droid, REMCOS (Windows RAT) Virtualization : Oracle VM VirtualBox, QEMU/KVM Operating System: Windows, Linux(Kali, Parrot OS, Black Arch) Experience with Apache Tomcat and Flask server
-Web tehnologies : HTML, CSS, JavaScript, XML
-Database : Oracle, MySQL, SQLyte , SQL queries
+Experienced in configuring and troubleshooting Apache Tomcat servers for web applications.

+For training on web application vulnerability and bug bounties, I use Metasploitable, ShellShock, Web Security Dojo, and OWASP Broken Web Application machine.
+Thanks to these virtual machines, I was able to discover how to exploit the following vulnerabilities:

+  * SQL injection
+  * XSS injection
+  * HTML injection
+  * Man in the Midel Attack
+  * Broken Access Control
+  * Server-side Request Forgery
+  * Identification and Authentication Failures
+  *